gmag11/WifiLocation/README.md

 ## Limitations

-Notice that in order to get location this library has to scan for all surrounding wifi networks and make the request to Google APi.
-Don't expect to get this inmediately.
+Notice that in order to get location this library has to scan for all surrounding Wi-Fi networks and make the request to Google API.
+Don't expect to get this immediately.
 All needed steps may take up to 20 seconds.

 So, if your project is powered with batteries, you need to drastically limit the frequency of position updates or use a GPS instead.